30DaysOf/pydata-for-jsdevs/README.md

 - [Prompt Engineering Exploration](https://github.com/microsoft/generative-ai-for-beginners/tree/main/04-prompt-engineering-fundamentals) - Generative AI is becoming more popular - and prompt construction and engineering are becoming a key skill for developers.
 Most LLM providers provide a Python SDK and/or API that can be used to interactively explore this topic and gain intuition for usage within application domains of interest. _Can I use Jupyter Notebooks with OpenAI API key integration to explore my own intuition around prompt engineering - and document my learnings interactively to build prompt libraries for key needs?_
 - [Automatic Generation of Visualiztions using LLM](https://github.com/microsoft/lida) - Projects like Microsoft LIDA now allow us to use natural language queries to generate visualizations around our data.
 They can visualize things based on an explicit query - but can also take the extra step of figuring out visualizations or infographics that may be of interest that you may not have thought of. _Can I use such tools interactively and build my own intuition and expertise on data analysis and visualization by learning from generated code and outcomes?_

-## Environment: Dev Containers ♥️ Notebooks
+## Consistent Environment: Dev Containers

 The first challenge is to setup a development environment that I and my collaborators (e.g, my high-school son) can use
  - from anywhere (any device)